Thursday, June 16

 Learn facts about Iowa for kids.

 Last week, we posted facts about Indiana.
-This week, we are posting cool facts about Iowa.
+This week, we're sharing some interesting facts about Iowa.
 You will learn about Iowa's state flag, bird, and other facts.

 Hugh Swanson Sidey, an accomplished author known for his insightful writings, was born in Iowa.
 His literary works often reflect his Midwestern roots and experiences, contributing to his distinctive voice in literature.